MarcoGorelli/pandoc_resume/markdown/resume.md

 **nbQA**; Jul20 - now

 Open source code quality tool for Jupyter notebooks which I wrote.
-It's currently download more than 600 times per month, most notably by probabilistic programming framework [PyMC3](https://github.com/pymc-devs/pymc3) which uses it as part of its continuous integration process.
+It's currently used by several open source projects (PyMC3, pyhf, pandas-profiling, and more) and was featured on the podcast Python Bytes.
 Source code: [https://github.com/nbQA-dev/nbQA](https://github.com/nbQA-dev/nbQA).

 Other projects
 --------------